getsentry/sentry-docs/src/collections/_documentation/platforms/php/default-integrations.md

 For some frameworks or projects, there are specific integrations provided both officially and by third-party users that automatically register the error handlers.
 In that case, please refer to their documentation.

+Also, by default `E_ALL` will be handled, you can change it by setting `error_types` a different constant in `init()`.

+## ExceptionListenerIntegration

+This integration catches all global uncaught exceptions and emits events when an error occurs.
+By default, the error handler reserves 10 megabytes of memory to handle fatal errors.